gsupp/noms/_recipes/banana-rice-cooker-cake.md

 - Remove the pot from the rice cooker and invert onto a plate.
 The cake should easily drop from the pot.
 Slice and serve.

 ---

+I've never been thrilled with single use kitchen appliances, but it turns out a rice cooker can be used for several things, including making cake!
+This is a low power option to bake if you don't have an oven.
+They can also be used as a slow cooker for soups and stews, oatmeal, quinoa, pasta, beans, lentils or even hard boiling eggs!
+There are "fuzzy logic" rice cookers popular in Asia that have several different functions, often including a cake setting.
+Since rice cooker sizes vary so much, I've included half recipe measurements for smaller cookers.